brunokoga/pathfinder-markdown/prd_markdown/combat.md

  ![](/pathfinderRPG/prd/image/AttacksOfOpportunity.jpg)

-<tfoot><tr><td>In this combat, the fighter and the sorcerer fight an ogre and his goblin buddy.<br>
-#1: The fighter can safely approach this way without provoking an attack of opportunity, as he does not pass through a square threatened by the ogre (who has 10 feet of reach) or the goblin.<br>
-#2: If the fighter approaches this way, he provokes two attacks of opportunity since he passes through a square both creatures threaten.
-#3: The sorcerer moves away using a withdraw action.
-The first square she leaves is not threatened as a result, and she can thus move away from the goblin safely, but when she leaves the second square, she provokes an attack of opportunity from the ogre (who has 10 feet of reach).
-She could instead limit her movement to a 5-foot step, as a free action, and not provoke any attacks of opportunity.</td></tr></tfoot>

 ## Speed

 Your speed tells you how far you can move in a round and still do something, such as attack or cast a spell.
 Your speed depends mostly on your size and your armor.